cllom/Data_Science/README.md

 - Basics of Python
 - Python for Data Science
 - Data Analytics with Python
-- Machine Lean=rning for Data Science
+- Machine Learning for Data Science
 - Deploying Data Science Application